xLxstRx/Neptune/README.md

 </p>

 <p align="center">
-  ⚠️ [Tips] - Put webhook in "config.js", settings in "config.js".
+  ⚠️ [Tips] - Make sure to put webhook in ["config.js"](config.js), you can change settings in "config.js".
 </p>

 ## Disclaimer